F-1 Visa Status

 Once awarded F-1 visa status in the U.S., an international student must be careful to maintain status.
 The primary ways a student can fall out of status are to fail to enroll in a full-time course load in each subsequent semester and to work illegally.
-A discussion about employment in F-1 status is accessible on the right-hand menu.
+A discussion about employment in F-1 status is accessible on the left-hand menu.
 The D/S designation means that if a student falls out of status and does not file for reinstatement in a timely fashion the visa expires regardless of the date on the visa sticker.
 The D/S designation also means that even though the visa sticker expires, the student can stay legally in the U.S. as long as he or she remains enrolled as a full-time student.
 The visa sticker must be renewed if traveling outside the U.S.

 Reinstatement is a petition made to U.S. Citizenship and Immigration Services (USCIS) to forgive the error and restore F-1 status.
 Applications for reinstatement require adjudication by immigration officials, and can be either approved or denied.
 If denied, the student will be cited with a number of days of illegal presence, counting from the date when the SEVIS record marked the end of status and including the time spent in adjudication.
 The quantity of days of illegal presence determines how many years for which the student will be barred from reentering the U.S. If the student shows disposition to comply by leaving the U.S. promptly, he or she will likely be able to exit the U.S., apply for a new visa, and reenter without adverse consequences.
 If a student discovers he or she has fallen out of status, he/she should report immediately to the Office of International Student Services to initiate the reinstatement process.

 The F-1 student should maintain regular contact with ISS in order to insure he or she communicates any change of address, change in course registration, travel plans, campus employment, and other such issues.
 List of the things for which an F-1 student must see the Designated School Official (DSO) in the ISS office.